 Euphoria is a challenging concept to define.
 People who are euphoric are elated, joyful, happy, and their feelings may or may not relate to their circumstances.
 There are many folks who have momentarily slipped into a euphoric state when they’ve receive great news, when they’re in love, if they’re in the midst of a transformational religious experience, or directly after certain activities like intercourse or childbirth.
 As much as these states are common and enviable, there are also some times when euphoria suggests illness, drug use or abuse or drug or substance poisoning.
 A euphoric state could be followed by a huge come down, extreme or protracted illness, and death, or the state could be maintained and indicate presence of some forms of illness.

-The three principal medical causes of euphoria are intoxication, poisoning and specific types of mental illness especially schizophrenia and manic or hypomanic states in bipolar disorder.
+The three principal medical causes are intoxication, poisoning and specific types of mental illness, especially schizophrenia and manic or hypomanic states in bipolar disorder.
 Sometimes other medical conditions may be indicated in this state including Alzheimer’s disease.

 Clearly intoxication on alcohol may cause euphoria in some people.
 The term “happy drunk” can apply to those people who feel grand and elated when they’ve consumed enough alcohol.
 It’s almost unfortunate that this feeling can be arrived at with many types of drug or alcohol use, since returning to that elated state may be more desirable than the alternative.
 This is perhaps one reason why drugs like cocaine create addiction so easily.
 Many people using them do find themselves in a euphoric state and want to return to it.

-A few others conditions have occasionally been associated with euphoria.
-These include age-related dementia and attention deficit and hyperactivity disorder (ADHD) though the latter is rare.
+A few others conditions have occasionally been associated with a euphoric state.
+These include age-related dementia and attention deficit and hyperactivity disorder (ADHD), although the latter is rare.
 Should people be concerned about a loved one’s behavior that seems to be too euphoric, talking to a family doctor is a good place to start.
 However it may be hard to get someone in this state to see a doctor, since most will be convinced there is no need to do so.